jakemcc/jakemccrary.com/source/_posts/2017-12-30-using-clojure-macros-for-nicer-error-handling.markdown

 date: 2017-12-30 18:56:39 -0600
 comments: true
 published: false
-description: Here is a useful Clojure macro for halting the execution of a pipeline of steps early
+description: Here is one way to have better error handling by using Clojure macros
-keywords: 'clojure, macro'
+keywords: 'clojure, macro, error handling, monad'
 categories:
 - clojure
 ---